oxheadalpha/nft-tutorial/packages/fa2-interfaces/TUTORIAL.md

 * `withBurn` - specify that the contract can burn (remove) previously created tokens.

 * `withFreeze` - specify that the contract can freeze the collation, after certain number of tokens is created.
+To initialize the storage use `with(mintFreezeStorage)`.

 There is also `withMultiMinterAdmin` that allows to add and remove addresses that can mint and burn token.
 [Here](src/interfaces/minter-admin.ts) are the details.
+To initialize the storage for it use `with(multiMinterAdminStorage)`.

 Also, `withFa2` adds the methods specified by
 [TZIP12 standard](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-12/tzip-12.md)